ionic-team/ionic-site/content/docs/intro/tutorial/navigation/index.md

 ### How It Works

-Navigation in Ionic 2 works like a simple stack, where we `push` new pages onto the top of the stack, which takes us forwards in the app and shows a back button.
+Navigation in Ionic works like a simple stack, where we `push` new pages onto the top of the stack, which takes us forwards in the app and shows a back button.
 To go backwards, we `pop` the top page off.
 Since we set `this.navCtrl` in the constructor, we can call `this.navCtrl.push()`, and pass it the page we want to navigate to.
 We can also pass it an object containing data we would like to pass to the page being navigated to.
 Using `push` to navigate to a new page is simple, but Ionic's [navigation system](../../../components/#navigation) is very flexible.
 Check out the [navigation docs](../../../components/#navigation) to see more advanced navigation examples.

-> When it comes to URLs, Ionic 2 works a bit differently than Ionic 1.
+> When it comes to URLs, the latest Ionic works a bit differently than Ionic v1.x.
 Instead of using URLs to navigate, we use them to make sure we can always come back to a page (on app launch, for example).
 This means we aren't limited to using `href` to navigate around.
 However,  we still have the option to use a URL to navigate to a page when necessary.